tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 contents, typing the result as a record where all keys have a value of type `unknown`.

-The `optional` and `constant` validators are particularly useful for decoding objects that match typescript interfaces.
+The `optional` and `constant` validators are particularly useful for validating objects that match typescript interfaces.

 To validate a single field that is inside of an object see `valueAt`.